Genocs/microservice-template/README_NUGET.md

 Genocs .NET Web API Microservice Template is a starting point for your next `.NET9 Clean Architecture Project` that incorporates the most essential packages and features your projects will ever need including out of the box Multi-Tenancy support.

-> As the name suggests, this is an API/Server Template.
+> As the name suggests, this is an API / Server Template.
 You can find other Client Template that consume this API under `@genocs` handle.
 > - Find `Blazor Wasm Template` here - [Blazor Wasm Template](https://github.com/Genocs/blazor-wasm-template)

 The template can be used with the `genocs cli`, `dotnet new` command or with the `Visual Studio 2022`, `Visual Studio Code` IDEs.